micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

 * **A property does not show up in MicroManager**.
 This is typically caused by a missing type annotation.
 Also note that properties should have an explicit 'getter', in the form of a `@property` decorator, see examples above.

+* **The PyDevice plugin is shown in the list of device adapters, but it grayed out and cannot be loaded**.
+This happens if Python is not installed, or the Python install cannot be located through the `PATH` environment variable.
+Also, if you built PyDevice yourself, this problem can be caused by a version difference between MicroManager executable and the source code used to build PyDevice.

+* **MicroManager crashes when the plugin is loaded**.
+This behavior was observed when an incorrectly configured Anaconda installation was used.
+If the base packages for the the Python library cannot be found in the folder containing `python3.dll`, the Python runtime exits the current process.
+Unfortunately, there currently is no way to have the Python runtime just report an error.
+As a solution, make sure Python is installed correctly and can be run from the command prompt.